Last updated: 22nd August 2018

 The Employee will report illness to Charles Hoare by calling him on his mobile phone.
 This report will include the reason for the absence and expected return date.
 A doctor’s note will be required after 2 or more days of absence.
 It is the responsibility of the Employee to ensure that he/she is contactable at all times. (mobile phones to be fully charged).
 The Employee is required to promptly and consistently respond to text messages and voicemails.
 Mobile phones are intended as, not only a communications device, but also a safety tool and are compulsory.

 Personal Protective Equipment (PPE)

 Charles Hoare landscape & garden services provides the following PPE (Personal Protective Equipment) – gloves, ear protection, eye protection, sun protection, hand protection, breathing protection, and any other required protective accessories.
 It is the duty of each Employee to use and maintain these protective devices with respect, and perform the necessary preventative maintenance to ensure appropriate life from all PPE.
-It is the Employee’s responsibility to request replacement from Charles Hoare when required.
-All PPE are to be worn and/or applied to ensure Employee safety.
+It is the Employee’s responsibility to request replacement from the Manager when required.
+All PPE is to be worn and/or applied to ensure Employee safety.
 The safety supplies and equipment are all supplied by the Employer, however it is the responsibility of the Employee to make sure that he/she is prepared with the appropriate safety equipment, on a daily basis.

 All Employees will be outfitted in the company uniform.
 While representing the Employer on job sites: